Dealsy/Quiz-Assessment-Builder/README.md

 ## How It Works

-Cadmus combines the power of Tiptap for rich text editing with a custom version control system.
+It combines the power of Tiptap for rich text editing with a custom version control system.
 The editor tracks changes and allows users to:

 1. Create versions (commits) of their content
 2. Create branches for different content variations